 Artificial sweeteners in diet sodas have been linked with various health problems: headaches and migraines, and thymus gland damage.
 They have been reported to kill necessary bacteria in the gastrointestinal tract, thus leading to irritable bowel syndrome, and other gastrointestinal disorders.

-If you drink soda, but want a healthier alternative, you don’t have to give up fizzy, carbonated beverages.
+If you enjoy drinking soda/pop, but want a healthier alternative, you don’t have to give them up entirely.
 Removing something from your diet is easier to do when you find a tasty replacement.
 Try these ideas:

 - Don’t stock your pantry or refrigerator with cans of soda.
 Once you open a can, you’ll be tempted to drink the entire drink at once.